lorint/brick/README.md

 in size!
 Could feel like it's crashed, but then look in the `db` folder to see if there's a growing file there, and perhaps it's just still clipping along.
 If you let the thing run, and you have enough disk space, then it should complete and be fully functional.

+### 1.i.
+Autogenerate Migration Files based on a Salesforce WSDL file

+If you'd like to have a set of migration files built out to match the data structure from an installation of Salesforce, first obtain the WSDL file, confirm that it has an .xml file extension, put it into the root of your Rails project, and then run this generator:

+    bin/rails g brick:salesforce_migrations

+First a choice is shown to pick an XML file.
+This is processed with a SAX parser, so it is read very quickly in order to obtain table and column details.
+Once processed, table picker comes up where you choose which table(s) you wish to build migrations for -- by default all the tables defined in the WSDL are chosen.
+Use the arrow keys and spacebar to select and deselect items in the list, then press ENTER and new migration files for each individual table from Salesforce is built out either in db/migrate, or if that folder already has .rb files then the destination becomes tmp/brick_migrations.

+When creating a data structure from Salesforce it is almost certain to have circular references, so you will want to choose the option to create all foreign keys as a last migration.

+Because many Salesforce installations have a thousand or more tables, it can become fairly taxing on your Postgres instance to handle everything.
+You will probably need to update postgresql.conf and increase **max_locks_per_transaction**.
+A value of around 500 can work if you have on the order of a thousand or more tables.
+Something on that scale would have at least 3000 foreign keys in total.

+Although the class names and column names do not follow Rails conventions, everything will work, and this lets you create a Rails app that fully mirrors a Salesforce installation.

 ## Issues